-This Dwolla Platform Agreement is effective for you if you signed up for the Dwolla Platform Services on September 15, 2020 or later, or have provided written acceptance of this version to Dwolla.
+This Dwolla Platform Agreement will be effective on January 1, 2023, or if you have provided written acceptance of this version to Dwolla.

 Dwolla Platform Agreement